cikeZ00/raptoreum-cl_guide/Guide.md

-This will guide you through the basic setup of raptoreum-cli
+This will guide you through the basic setup and usage of raptoreum-cli